Martin Kaut: San Jose Sharks

+Return to Pardubice

+As a restricted free agent with the Sharks in the following off-season, Kaut opted to return to the Czech Republic in signing a two-year contract with his original club, HC Dynamo Pardubice of the ELH, on 6 July 2023, with his NHL rights continued to be held by the Sharks.

 International play

 Kaut first represented the Czech Republic at the 2016 World U-17 Hockey Challenge, in a 7th-place finish.
 Kaut had a goal and three assists in five games as a 16-year old and a member of his country's first gold-medal at the 2016 Ivan Hlinka Memorial Tournament.

 Kaut emerged as a standout at the 2018 World Junior Championships in Buffalo, New York, where he ranked fourth on the team with 7 points in 7 games en route to a fourth-place finish at the tournament.
 His five assists were tied for third on the team and second among the Czech forwards, while playing on the top scoring line alongside Filip Zadina and Martin Nečas.

 Kaut returned for the 2019 World Junior Championships in Vancouver, British Columbia, after he was loaned during his first professional North American season within the Colorado Avalanche organization.
-In the opening game of the Tournament, Kaut scored and added the primary assist in a 2–1 overtime victory against Switzerland, to be named player of the game, on December 26, 2018.
-Helping the Czechs advance to the knockout rounds, Kaut scored the lone goal in a 3-1 elimination defeat to the United States on January 2, 2019.
+In the opening game of the Tournament, Kaut scored and added the primary assist in a 2–1 overtime victory against Switzerland, to be named player of the game, on 26 December 2018.
+Helping the Czechs advance to the knockout rounds, Kaut scored the lone goal in a 3–1 elimination defeat to the United States on 2 January 2019.
 He was selected among the top 3 players for the Czech team in a 7th-place finish.